DaveGut/DEPRECATED-TP-Link-SmartThings/README.md

 # Update.
 Update is possible.
 It has not been extensively tested due to the complexity.
 If the update fails, try a clean re-installation.

+1. The new device handlers will work with the existing Smart App (Service Manager) except if you try to ADD DEVICES.

+2. The new Smart App requires the new Device Handlers if you are going to perform any functions in the smartapp (it relies on the new naming conventions.